RasaHQ/rasa/docs/user-guide/testing-models.rst

   and ``nlu`` model.
 If it does not contain an NLU model, Core will use the default ``RegexInterpreter``.

-.. _nlu-evaluation:
+.. _nlu-testing:

-Evaluating an NLU Model
+Testing an NLU Model
 -----------------------

 A standard technique in machine learning is to keep some data separate as a *test set*.